-In the case of the Barrow County School District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$51.4 million at June 30, 2017.
+In the case of the Barrow County School District, liabilities and deferred inflows of resources exceeded assets and deferred outflows of resources by \$56.3 million at June 30, 2018.
 To better understand the School District's actual financial position and ability to deliver services in future periods, it is necessary to review the various components of the net position category.
-For example, of the \$51.4 million of net position, just over \$13.3 million was restricted for continuation of various State and Federal programs, debt service and ongoing capital projects.
+For example, of the \$56.3 million of net position, just over \$18.0 million was restricted for continuation of various State and Federal programs, debt service and ongoing capital projects.
 Accordingly, these funds were not available to meet the School District's ongoing obligations to citizens and creditors.

-In addition, the School District had \$117.4 million (net of related debt) invested in capital assets (e.g., land, buildings, and equipment).
+In addition, the School District had \$116.3 million (net of related debt) invested in capital assets (e.g., land, buildings, and equipment).
 The School District uses these capital assets to provide educational services to students within geographic boundaries served by the School District.
 Because of the very nature and on-going use of the assets being reported in this component of net position, it must be recognized that this portion of the net position is not available for future spending.

-Because of the restrictions on net position as discussed above and because of implementation of GASB No. 68, Accounting and Financial Reporting for Pensions, implemented in Fiscal Year 2015, the School District had a deficit of \$79.3 million in unrestricted net position at June 30, 2017.
-However, the School District's overall Net Position can also be viewed in the following manner:
+Because of the restrictions on net position as discussed above and because of implementation of GASB No. 68, Accounting and Financial Reporting for Pensions, implemented in fiscal year 2015, and GASB No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions, implemented this year, the School District had a deficit of \$190.7 million in unrestricted net position at June 30, 2018.
+However, the School District's overall net position can also be viewed in the following manner: